-Economic & Community Development Department Set up a Tax Increment Financing District for the Downtown Lewiston has historically used economic development TIF districts for large single businesses and suburban development projects.
+Set up a Tax Increment Financing District for the Downtown

+Lewiston has historically used economic development TIF districts for large single businesses and suburban development projects.
 The City should consider using this powerful financial tool within the downtown core to support local enterprises and small businesses.
-Lewiston's downtown core would benefit greatly from a TIF district to fund streetscape improvements, improve wayfinding signage, upgrade the parking system, and provide other enhancements that would improve the business climate and shopping experience for customers.
+Lewiston's downtown core would benefit greatly from a TIF district to fund streetscape improvements, improve wayfinding signage, upgrade the parking system, and provide other enhancements that would improve the climate for residents, business, and shopping experience for customers.
+Similar to the development revolving fund, a downtown TIF district would function for the primary purpose of benefiting Lewiston residents and their interests.